RoscaMariusIulian/MasterToolofHacking/README.md

 ### Kali Linux in Windows with Docker

-This tool was created to solve a problem, using Kali Linus directly from Windows with the help of Docker containers. (the principle was if it has a GUI probably exists a windows version for it)
+This tool was created to solve a problem, using Kali Linus directly from Windows with the help of Docker containers.

 The application has two interfaces.